withastro/astro/.changeset/fifty-clouds-clean.md

 'astro': patch
 ---

-Supports symlinked content collection directories
+Fixes a case where symlinked content collection directories were not correctly resolved